ClusterWS/ClusterWS-Builder/README.md

             "./old_src/**/*"
         ]
     },

+    // copy any assets to the dist folder
+    "copy": [
+        {   // from
+            "src": "./LICENSE",
+            // to
+            "dist": "./dist/LICENSE"
+        },
+        {
+            "src": "./.github/README.md",
+            "dist": "./dist/README.md"
+        },
+        {
+            "src": "./package.json",
+            "dist": "./dist/package.json",
+            // remove method works only for json files (you can remove any property) "remove": [
+                "devDependencies",
+                "scripts"
+            ]
+        }
+    ]

     // if you would like to run multiple builds with different configs use this:
     // each item in array will be merged with globral configs and ovewrite it